ckeditor/ckeditor4-docs/guides/dev/features/codesnippet/README.md

 And that's about it, when you run your page - all the code snippets created with CKEditor should be highlighted.

-**Note:** if you want to use diffrent skin - include other CSS file than `default.css`.
+**Note:** if you want to use different skin - include other CSS file than `default.css`.
 You can preview themes in the codesnippet plugin sample.

 ## Changing languages list